FrendaWinter/Operating-System-Concepts/README.md

 The directory structure may be built out of multiple volumes, which must be **mounted** to make them available within the file-system name space.

 The **mount** procedure is straightforward.
-The operating system is given the name of the device and the **mount point** the location within the file structure where the file system is to be attached.
+- The operating system is given the name of the device and the **mount point** the location within the file structure where the file system is to be attached.
+- Next, the operating system verifies that the device contains a valid file system.
+  - It does so by asking the device driver to read the device directory and verifying that the directory has the expected format.
+- Finally, the operating system notes in its directory structure that a file system is mounted at the specified **mount point**.

 ![Mount volume](./Assets/image_69.png)

 ## File Sharing

+**Multiple user**: To implement sharing and protection, the system must maintain more **file and directory attributes** than are needed on a single-user system.
+Typically, most system use these concept:
+- File owner (or user): The owner is the user who can change attributes and grant access and who has the most control over the file.
+- Group: Defines a subset of users who can share access to the file

+### **Remote file system:**
+- The first implemented method involves manually transferring files between machines via programs like **ftp**
+- The second major method uses **a distributed file system (DFS)** in which remote directories are visible from a local machine.
+- The third method, the **World Wide Web**, is a reversion to the first.
+  - A browser is needed to gain access to the remote files, and separate operations (essentially a wrapper for **ftp**) are used to transfer files
+- The cloud computing is being used for file sharing as well.

+**The client-server model**:

+In this case, the machine containing the files is the **server**, and the machine seeking access to the files is the **client**.

+**Distributed information systems:**

+To make client–server systems easier to manage, **distributed information systems**, also known as **distributed naming services**, provide unified access to the information needed for remote computing

+The industry is moving toward use of the **lightweight directory-access protocol (LDAP)** as a secure distributed naming mechanism.

+**Failure modes**:

 ## Protection